vaginessa/Android-SudoInstaller/README.md

 [Download the latest version from the Google Play Store](https://play.google.com/store/apps/details?id=com.darkrealmgaming.androidsudo)

 Google Play not for you?
-[Download the latest APK from DRGdl](https://dl.darkrealmgaming.com/development/android/sudoinstaller/latest.php)
+[Download the latest APK](https://cdn.coltondrg.com/androidsudo-221.apk)

-Don't want the latest version?
-[View all versions on DRGdl Browser](https://dl.darkrealmgaming.com/development/android/sudoinstaller/)
+~~Don't want the latest version?
+View all versions~~ I've lost all the old versions.
+Guess you'll just have to use latest (or compile an old one yourself)

-The current latest version supports Android 4.0+.
-If you need to use this on Android 2.x, you can [download version 2.1.0 from DRGdl](https://dl.darkrealmgaming.com/development/android/sudoinstaller/androidsudo-210.apk) which was the last version to support Android 2.2+.
+~~The current latest version supports Android 4.0+.
+If you need to use this on Android 2.x, you can download version 2.1.0, which was the last version to support Android 2.2+.~~ I've lost the APK for this version.
+I will be downloading the old code and recompiling it to recreate it soon.
+Sorry for any inconvenience.

 Source Code